MerlinHelp/cse15l-lab-reports/week3-lab-report.md

 ## Part 3
-&nbsp;I learned from week 3 lab about ssh and how to copy files over using scp.
+<tab> I learned from week 3 lab about ssh and how to copy files over using scp.
 It was cool that you can just copy over a key to never have to login using a password again.
 I learned how to set git bash as my default terminal as I already have been working with VSCode but never knew you could do that.